 Higher Education Carbon Pricing Endorsement Initiative

 University presidents are community leaders and highly influential with their members of Congress.
-The Higher Education Carbon Pricing Endorsement Initiatives calls on leaders in higher education to demonstrate support for carbon pricing.
+Citizens’ Climate Lobby and Our Climate call on leaders in higher education to demonstrate support for carbon pricing.
 Rather than asking presidents to commit to a specific policy proposal (carbon fee and dividend), which in many cases would be politically impossible for them to do, we ask them to endorse a climate solution that allows for flexibility in the way carbon pricing is implemented.
-The endorsements are shared with members of Congress and the higher ed community.
+The endorsements are shared with members of Congress and the higher education community.

 As leaders of higher education institutions, we call upon our elected representatives to act collectively on behalf of current and future generations by putting a price on carbon.
 We work to prepare our students for thriving futures, over which climate change casts a dark shadow of uncertainty.
 Putting a price on carbon pollution is an indispensable step we can take to effectively combat climate change.

 Carbon pricing creates an economy-wide incentive to reduce greenhouse gases in economically efficient ways that can, if revenues are used wisely, benefit low-income households while stimulating job growth.
 The World Bank has endorsed carbon pricing as a way to accurately account for the external costs of emissions, like crop loss, flood damage, and medical treatments that result from heat waves and other climate change disasters.
 Thousands of businesses support carbon pricing for its transparent and predictable approach.